Here are some copywriting tips, based on 30 years’ experience.

 Use Twitter to practice your writing skills.
 You only have a small amount of space to get your message across.
 You will have to choose each word carefully.

-If facing a blank page scares you, keep a notepad and write down ideas as soon as they come to you.
+If you are continually facing a blank page and ideas are not forthcoming, keep a notepad and write down ideas as soon as they come to you.

 An alternative is to capture your ideas via www.evernote.com which is a useful resource.